agschlagenhauf/WP2_ILT_CODE/README.md

-# Reduced SR in AUD
+# Learning from drug reinforcers in AUD

 Code repository for study 'Learning from primary alcohol versus non-alcohol reinforcers: alterations in Alcohol Use Disorder?'
 (TRR265 B01 WP2).